The main goal for most startups is to rapidly scale — and getting their name out there is a crucial part of that effort.

 2. Do Keyword Research

 Once you have your plan in place, it’s time to start working on the practical side of things — and there’s no better place to start than keyword research.
 This process involves finding relevant keywords with a decent search volume and difficulty level and creating content that targets them.
-You can use a keyword tool like Positional's Content Planner, Ahrefs, or Semrush to create a master list of keywords.
+You can use a keyword tool like Positional's Keyword Research, Ahrefs, or Semrush to create a master list of keywords.
 When you’re doing keyword research, keep the following points in mind:

 Think About the Different Stages of the Funnel